Do Go On - 500 (Part 2) - The Dolphin Experiments with Kirsty Webeck and Suren Jayemanne

 That's what Cass told me backstage.

-What does a jockey do?
+What is a jockey, what does a jockey do?

-A hand job.
+A hand job?

 In a way.

 It's not wrong.
-In a way.

 We will get back to hand jobs soon.